iftikhar8/thesis/metrics/metrics.md

     + Source-sink indicies, 32.0%
 + Graph theory, 10.2%

 ###Common metrics Table
 This the new
-Table 1 The five metrics that are required to make comparative analysis on studies using biophysical connectivity models Connectivity metrics
+Table 1 The five metrics that are required to make comparative analysis on studies using biophysical connectivity models

 Dispersal metrics
++ Spread
++ Distance travelled

+Connectivity metrics
++ Self-recruitment
-Local Retention
++ Local Retention
-Spread
-Self-recruitmentTransport success
++ Transport success
-Distance travelledK

 ##Reproducibility
 Biophysical models are complex systems, often requiring parameterisation of greater than 50 variables into the study.